 Colectomy

-Reviewed by: HU Medical Review Board | Last reviewed: October 2024 | Last updated: November 2024
+Reviewed by: HU Medical Review Board | Last reviewed: August 2025 | Last updated: September 2025

 A colectomy is a type of surgery that may be recommended for these people if their disease does not affect the rectum or anus.
 It is a surgical procedure used to remove all or part of the large intestine.
 After it has been removed, the colorectal surgeon attaches the end of the remaining part of the intestine to the rectum.
 This means that the patient will still be able to pass stool through the anus.1,2

-There are 4 types of colectomy surgeries:
+There are 4 types of colectomy surgeries:2

-- Total colectomy: removal of the entire colon
+- Total colectomy – removal of the entire colon

-- Partial colectomy: removal of part of the colon
+- Partial colectomy – removal of part of the colon

-- Hemicolectomy: removal of the right or left side of the colon
+- Hemicolectomy – removal of the right or left side of the colon

 What happens during a colectomy?